William B. Lyons Park Improvements 2020

 April 2019: Park bond passed

-Summer 2020: Construction of new improvements
+Spring/Summer 2020: Urban Design Commission and construction of new improvements

 COMMUNITY ADVISORY GROUP (CAG)